kennchin/shiny_app/README.md

   5. onstudy.CSV: It contains information about enrollment of patients into a study.
   6. subj.CSV: It contains information about patients in a study.

-Demo dataset is provided for testing purposes in the data folder in this repository. [dataset](https://github.com/kennchin/shiny_app_monitor/tree/master/data)
+Demo [dataset](https://github.com/kennchin/shiny_app_monitor/tree/master/data) is provided for testing purposes in the data folder in this repository.

 Note: Some functionality works better in the browser than Rstudio.